3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 What works:

 - booting Linux
-- PCIe (tested with NVMe adapted and SSD)
+- PCIe (tested with NVMe adapter and SSD)
 - both CPUs, all RAM slots
 - either Heads or Petitboot as bootloader

+--

 What needs more work: